Why do we need creative consultation and support?

 What we’ll do in the seminar

-Throughout the 5 weeks, and when appropriate, Kris and Sheri will help the group establish vocabulary and describe psychodynamic concepts useful to understanding relationships in which one person is seeking (and paying for) help from another.
+Throughout our time together, and when appropriate, Kris and Sheri will help the group establish vocabulary and describe psychodynamic concepts useful to understanding relationships in which one person is seeking (and paying for) help from another.
 Our intent is to deepen our empathy for the experience of both client and practitioner, while clarifying the practitioner’s professional perspective.

 Who the course serves

-Creative Consultation and Support for Body-Oriented Practitioners is open to massage therapists, yoga teachers in private practice, Feldenkrais® Practitioners, acupuncturists, PTs, OTs, and any clinician or educator working with individual clients in a body-centered practice.
+Creative Consultation and Support for Body-Oriented Practitioners is open to massage therapists, yoga teachers in private practice, Feldenkrais practitioners, somatic educators, acupuncturists, PTs, OTs, and any clinician or educator working with individual clients in a body-centered practice.
 Licensed or certified professionals only.

 Read an Article about the Group